College fraternities and sororities: Demographics

-There are approximately nine million student and alumni members of fraternities and sororities in North America, or about three percent of the total population.
-Roughly 750,000 of the current fraternity and sorority members are students who belong to an undergraduate chapter.
+As of 2011, there were approximately nine million student and alumni members of fraternities and sororities in North America, or about three percent of the total population.
+Roughly 750,000 undergraduate students belong to 12,000 fraternity and sorority chapters on 800 campuses in Canada and the United States.

-A 2007 survey conducted by Princeton University found that white and higher income Princeton students are much more likely than other Princeton students to be in fraternities and sororities.
-Senior surveys from the classes of 2009 and 2010 showed that 77 percent of sorority members and 73 percent of fraternity members were white.
+A 2007 survey conducted by Princeton University found that White and higher-income Princeton students are much more likely than other Princeton students to be in fraternities and sororities.
+Senior surveys from the classes of 2009 and 2010 showed that 77 percent of sorority members and 73 percent of fraternity members were White.

 Notable fraternity and sorority members

 Since 1900, 63 percent of members of the United States cabinet have been members of fraternities and sororities, and the current chief executive officers of five of the ten largest Fortune 500 companies are members of fraternities and sororities.
 In addition, 85 percent of all justices of the U.S. Supreme Court since 1910 have been members of fraternities.
-U.S. presidents since World War II who have been initiated into fraternities are George W. Bush, George H. W. Bush, Bill Clinton, Ronald Reagan, Gerald Ford, and Franklin Roosevelt.
+U.S. presidents since World War II who have been initiated into fraternities are George W. Bush, George H. W. Bush, Bill Clinton, Ronald Reagan, Harry S. Truman, Gerald Ford, and Franklin Roosevelt.
 Three Prime Ministers of Canada have been members of fraternities.

 In 2013, about 25 percent of members of the U.S. House of Representatives and 40 percent of members of the U.S. Senate were members of fraternities or sororities.

 Academic performance

 Studies have found that university graduation rates are 20 percent higher among members of Greek-letter organizations than among non-members, and students who are members of fraternities and sororities typically have higher-than-average grade point averages.
-One reason for this is many chapters require their members to maintain a certain academic standard.
+One reason for this may be that many chapters and colleges require members to maintain a certain academic standard.

-Each organization requires its members to maintain a minimum GPA in order to continue their membership.
-Greek members who maintain high GPA's are invited to join notable Greek honor societies.
-The two most notable Greek honor societies include: Gamma Sigma Alpha and Order of Omega.
-Gamma Sigma Alpha acknowledges Greek members who hold a 3.5 GPA in upper division classes.
-Order of Omega recognizes the top 3% of Greek members who exemplify leadership qualities.
-Greek honor societies provide life-time membership with opportunities such as scholarships and networking.
+Each organization requires its members to maintain a minimum GPA to continue their membership.
+Fraternity and sorority members who maintain high GPAs may be invited to join notable Greek honor societies, such as Gamma Sigma Alpha and Order of Omega.
+Gamma Sigma Alpha acknowledges fraternity and sorority members who hold a 3.5 GPA in upper-division classes.
+Order of Omega recognizes the top three percent of fraternity and sorority members who exemplify leadership qualities.
+Greek honor societies provide lifetime membership with opportunities such as scholarships and networking.